-Canadian students are responsible for obtaining the appropriate loan application materials from the Canada Student Loan Program.
+Canadian students are responsible for obtaining the appropriate loan application materials from the Canada Student Loans Program.
 The Government of Canada and most provincial or territorial governments work in partnership to deliver federal and provincial student loan programs.
-These partnerships help simplify the process for you to apply for, manage, and repay your student loans
+These partnerships help simplify the process for you to apply for, manage, and repay your student loans.

 If you are not eligible for a Canada Student Loan, the College still requires that you borrow the expected amount from one of the many banks making student loans that are not federally guaranteed.